lana Buckley

 • Dehydrated Skin

-Dehydration is a specific condition where the skin lacks sufficient moisture in its layers.
-This is a serious issue that can lead to other skin problems.
+Dehydration refers to a condition in which your skin lacks sufficient moisture throughout its layers.
+It is a serious issue that can lead to other skin concerns if not addressed properly.

 1